FantasticFiasco/action-update-license-year/README.md

 ### I'm new to GitHub Actions and don't know where to start

-GitHub Actions is in detail described on the [GitHub Actions documentation](https://docs.github.com/en/actions), but basically it boils down to creating a file in `./.github/workflows/`, e.g. `./.github/workflows/update-copyright-years-in-license-file.yml`, and then decide [when to trigger the action](https://docs.github.com/en/actions/reference/events-that-trigger-workflows), and finally configure it if necessary.
+GitHub Actions is in detail described on the [GitHub Actions documentation](https://docs.github.com/en/actions), but basically it boils down to creating a file in `./.github/workflows/`, e.g. `./.github/workflows/update-copyright-years-in-license-file.yml`, and then decide on [when to trigger the action](https://docs.github.com/en/actions/reference/events-that-trigger-workflows), and finally configure it if necessary.

 The following scenarios will provide you with some examples.